neerajanand321/GSOC_DeepLense/README.md

 ## Specific Task 5: Exploring Transformers

-The notebook in this folder demonstrates the use of a vision transformer method to build a robust and efficient model for binary classification on provided dataset.
+The notebook `dl-transformer-train-vit-base.ipynb` in this folder demonstrates the use of a vision transformer method to build a robust and efficient model for binary classification on provided dataset.

 #### Results on various Models: